flanglet/kanzi-go/README.md

 # Kanzi

-Kanzi is a modern, modular, expandable and efficient lossless data compressor implemented in Go.
+Kanzi is a modern, modular, portable, and efficient lossless data compressor written in C++.

-* modern: state-of-the-art algorithms are implemented and multi-core CPUs can take advantage of the built-in multi-tasking.
+* Modern: Kanzi implements state-of-the-art compression algorithms and is built to fully utilize multi-core CPUs via built-in multi-threading.
-* modular: entropy codec and a combination of transforms can be provided at runtime to best match the kind of data to compress.
+* Modular: Entropy codecs and data transforms can be selected and combined at runtime to best suit the specific data being compressed.
-* expandable: clean design with heavy use of interfaces as contracts makes integrating and expanding the code easy.
-No dependencies.
+* Portable: Supports a wide range of operating systems, compilers, and C++ standards (details below).
+* Expandable: A clean, interface-driven design—with no external dependencies—makes Kanzi easy to integrate, extend, and customize.
-* efficient: the code is optimized for efficiency (trade-off between compression ratio and speed).
+* Efficient: Carefully optimized to balance compression ratio and speed for practical, high-performance usage.

-Unlike the most common lossless data compressors, Kanzi uses a variety of different compression algorithms and supports a wider range of compression ratios as a result.
-Most usual compressors do not take advantage of the many cores and threads available on modern CPUs (what a waste!).
-Kanzi is concurrent by design and uses threads to compress several blocks in parallel.
-It is not compatible with standard compression formats.
+Unlike most mainstream lossless compressors, Kanzi is not limited to a single compression paradigm.
+By combining multiple algorithms and techniques, it supports a broader range of compression ratios and adapts better to diverse data types.

+Most traditional compressors underutilize modern hardware by running single-threaded—even on machines with many cores.
+Kanzi, in contrast, is concurrent by design, compressing multiple blocks in parallel across threads for significant performance gains.
+However, it is not compatible with standard compression formats.

-Kanzi is a lossless data compressor, not an archiver.
-It uses checksums (optional but recommended) to validate data integrity but does not have a mechanism for data recovery.
-It also lacks data deduplication across files.
-However, Kanzi generates a bitstream that is seekable (one or several consecutive blocks can be decompressed without the need for the whole bitstream to be decompressed).
+It’s important to note that Kanzi is a data compressor, not an archiver.
+It includes optional checksums for verifying data integrity, but does not provide features like cross-file deduplication or data recovery mechanisms.
+That said, it produces a seekable bitstream—meaning one or more consecutive blocks can be decompressed independently, without needing to process the entire stream.

 For more details, see [Wiki](https://github.com/flanglet/kanzi-go/wiki), [Q&A](https://github.com/flanglet/kanzi-go/wiki/q&a) and [DeepWiki](https://deepwiki.com/flanglet/kanzi-go/1-overview)